unbit/uwsgi.it/README.md

 Status
 ------

-Currently we are in beta status, the api is almost complete, while the example web interface is still in early stage of development.
+Currently the platform is in-production for unbit.it services, and working on hetzner and ovh hardware.

+You still need a bit of work to install on your systems.
+Contact info@unbit.it for more infos.

 How it works